emiruzun0/Java-Exercises/README.md

 - `MyPriorityQueue<T>`: Represents a priority queue data structure.
 It allows you to enqueue elements with priorities and dequeue them based on their priority.
 - `Task<T>`: A sample element type used in the priority queue, consisting of an item and a priority.
 - `MyComparator<T>`: A custom comparator used for comparing `Task<T>` elements based on their priorities.
 - `Main` : Demonstrates Priority Queue operations.

+# Sets